Love your Breasts

 What foods are good for breasts?

 First, what foods are not good?
-Processed foods full of toxins, pesticides and trans fats.
+Ultra-processed foods full of toxins, pesticides and trans fats.
 Our bodies store toxins in fat cells in order to prevent them damaging other cells- our breasts are full of fat tissue.

 Seaweed salad